-The shipwreck of the Peter Iredale located near Warrington, in the Fort Stevens State Park in Oregon remains a favorite destination for vistors of the park.
-Only the bow and some of the ribs of the ship are still visible, but it is enough to create an interesting spectactle on the beach.
+The shipwreck of the Peter Iredale, a four-masted steel barque sailing vessel located near Warrington, in the Fort Stevens State Park in Oregon remains a favorite destination for vistors of the park.
+The sailing vessel ran ashore on October 25, 1906 en route to the Columbia river.
+The wreckage is still visible with only the bow and some of the ribs of the ship remaining, making it one of the most accessible shipwrecks in the Columbia River channel.

 This is probably one of my most favorite shots of the Peter Iredale.
 Taken early in the morning, I was able to capture some of the fog and the soft clouds in the sky before the light became too harsh.
 Also the morning aforded an opportunity to work the composition more as there were very few people around.